Adam's Peak: Nomenclature

-Due to its significance to the various people that inhabit the country, the mountain is referred to by a variety of names.
+Due to its multicultural and religious significance to the various people that inhabit the country, the mountain is referred to by a variety of names.

 The often used Sri Pada is derived from Sanskrit, used by the Sinhalese people in a religious context; this name also has meaning in Pāli, and may be translated roughly as "the sacred foot".
 It refers to the footprint-shaped mark at the summit, which is believed by Buddhists to be that of the Buddha.
 Some Christian and Islamic traditions assert that it is the footprint of Adam, left when first setting foot on Earth after having been cast out of paradise, giving it the name "Adam's Peak".
-Hindu tradition refers to the footprint as that of the Hindu deity Shiva, and thus names the mountain Shiva padam (Shiva's foot) in Tamil.
+Sri Lankan Hindu tradition refers to the footprint as that of the Hindu deity Shiva, and thus names the mountain Shiva padam (Shiva's foot) in Tamil.
 Tamils may also use the name Shivanolipatha Malai to refer to the mountain.

 Another Sinhala name for the mountain is Samanalakanda, which refers either to the deity Saman, who is said to live upon the mountain, or to the butterflies (samanalayā) that frequent the mountain during their annual migrations to the region.
 The name Sri Paada, however, is the more commonly used.

 Other local and historic names include Ratnagiri ("jewelled hill"), Samantakuta ("Peak of Saman"), Svargarohanam ("the climb to heaven"), Mount Rohana and other variations on the root Rohana.